 You might like...

-More a succulent border perennial than a shrub because it does not develop permanent woody stems, and regarded by many as an indoor or seasonal plant for growing outdoors in summer.
-The Century Plant, as Agave is sometimes known, eventually forms an enormous rosette of stiff, dangerously pointed leaves, and only flowers when about 30-40 years old, after which the main plant dies, leaving young offsets as successors.
+More a succulent border perennial than a shrub because it does not develop permanent woody stems, Agave americana is regarded by many as an indoor or seasonal plant for growing outdoors in summer.
+The century plant, as Agave is sometimes known, eventually forms an enormous rosette of stiff, dangerously pointed leaves.
+It only flowers when about 30-40 years old, after which the main plant dies, leaving young offsets as successors.
 Plants need warm sunny positions, protected from winter wet, and in many gardens are best grown in containers.
-Agave Americana 'Mediopicta' produces leaves with a yellow variegated mid-stripe.
+Agave Americana 'Mediopicta' produces variegated leaves with a yellow mid-stripe.

 Plant type: Tender perennial

 Be the first reader to review the Agave americana 'Mediopicta' Century plant!